openzipkin/zipkin/zipkin-server/README.md

     * `ES_HOSTS`: A comma separated list of elasticsearch base urls to connect to ex. http://host:9200.
                   Defaults to "http://localhost:9200".

-                  If the http URL is an AWS-hosted elasticsearch installation (e.g. https://search-domain-xyzzy.us-west-2.es.amazonaws.com) then Zipkin will attempt to
-                  use the default AWS credential provider (env variables, system properties, config files, or ec2 profiles) to sign outbound requests to the cluster.
     * `ES_PIPELINE`: Only valid when the destination is Elasticsearch 5+.
 Indicates the ingest pipeline used before spans are indexed.
 No default.
     * `ES_TIMEOUT`: Controls the connect, read and write socket timeouts (in milliseconds) for Elasticsearch Api.
 Defaults to 10000 (10 seconds)
     * `ES_MAX_REQUESTS`: Only valid when the transport is http.
 Sets maximum in-flight requests from this process to any Elasticsearch host.
 Defaults to 64.
-    * `ES_AWS_DOMAIN`: The name of the AWS-hosted elasticsearch domain to use.
-Supercedes any set `ES_HOSTS`.
-Triggers the same request signing behavior as with `ES_HOSTS`, but requires the additional IAM permission to describe the given domain.
-    * `ES_AWS_REGION`: An optional override to the default region lookup to search for the domain given in `ES_AWS_DOMAIN`.
-Ignored if only `ES_HOSTS` is present.
     * `ES_INDEX`: The index prefix to use when generating daily index names.
 Defaults to zipkin.
     * `ES_DATE_SEPARATOR`: The date separator to use when generating daily index names.
 Defaults to '-'.
     * `ES_INDEX_SHARDS`: The number of shards to split the index into.
 Each shard and its replicas